3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Two soldiers at the Changing of the Guard at the Tomb of the Unknown Soldier in Warsaw, Poland

-The tomb is guarded by soldiers from the Representative Battalion of the Polish Army.
+Warsaw’s Tomb of the Unknown Soldier is located in Pilsudski Square in the Ogrod Saski (Saxon Garden) and guarded by soldiers from the Representative Battalion of the Polish Army.
 On the hour, every hour – 365 days a year – there is a Changing of the Guard.
 The formal, ceremonious event is a sight to see, as the new guards make the long walk across the square with the heels of their shoes clicking in time.

-The Saxon Garden dates to the 1730s, when King Augustus II the Strong designed the gardens in his favorite Baroque style.
+The Saxon Garden dates to the 1730s, when King Augustus II the Strong designed the space in his favorite Baroque style.
 With crisscrossing paths lined with trees and a grand fountain, it’s a lovely spot to take a stroll.

-Top Tip: We didn’t see it, but we heard that the Changing of the Guard is even more grandiose on Sunday at noon.
+Top Tip: We didn’t see it, but we heard that the Warsaw Changing of the Guard is even more grandiose on Sunday at noon.

 University of Warsaw Library